This new clothing line is designed for life after apocalyptic climate change

 The conceptual line, called Unfortunately, Ready to Wear, was a collaboration between Milk Studios, designer Luka Sabbat, and the Natural Resources Defense Council–a nonprofit better known for suing the Trump administration to enforce environmental laws than for garments.
 “We’re going at this from a different angle than I think most environmental organizations have ever done,” says Rhea Suh, president of NRDC.
 “Honestly, I think we need to be a lot more creative about how we reach out to new audiences.”

-The new show wanted to be grounded in physical realities, but also showing the extremes.
-The purpose is not to show how we’ll have to adapt, but aspects of a future dystopia we can still avoid.
+The designs respond to the reality of the extreme weather caused by climate change–but the purpose is not to show how we’ll have to adapt, but aspects of a future dystopia we can still avoid.
 “I think the thing that we want to underscore is the future doesn’t need to look like this and that we have the ability–and this was underscored in the IPCC report by the UN–we have the ability to change that trajectory,” says Suh.
 “We have the technology, the economics are increasingly on our side–it’s just the political will that’s missing.
 And so that’s the bottom line.”

 But after the creative process began a couple of years ago, the partners quickly realized exactly how relevant this type of clothing already is.
 “These are not things that you’re going to need in the future–these are things you need now,” says Mazdack Rassi, cofounder of Milk Studios.
 “We’re talking about the present–the fires, the pollution, the migration that climate change is creating in the world.”